Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

     20:33:25:500 root: VIN exit

-:bold-underline:`Peer Connection To *VIN™ CLI* (Sender Peer)`
+:bold-underline:`Sender Peer Connected To *VIN™ CLI*`

-* To shutdown a peer node which is connected to the *VIN™ CLI*, run ``shutdown`` in the *VIN™ CLI* session connected to the peer.
-Alternatively, press **ctrl + c** while the peer node's terminal session is active to end the process.
+* To shutdown a peer node which is connected to the *VIN™ CLI*, run ``shutdown`` in the *VIN™ CLI* terminal window connected to the peer.
+Alternatively, press **ctrl + c** while the peer node's terminal window is active to end the process.

-.. admonition:: Peer 1 Connected to VIN CLI Shutdown
+.. admonition:: Sender Peer Shutdown
   :class: admonition-vin-run

   :bold-underline:`VIN™ CLI Output`